-&lt;sup>95 Dettmer, supra note 16.
+&lt;sup>103 Kong & Marler, supra note 13.

-Ukraine's messaging seems to have a number of different components.
-First, rather than simply responding to Russian narratives (debunking those messages), Ukraine has attempted to refute Russian messages even before they are delivered.
+Ukraine's messaging seems to have several different components.
+First, rather than simply responding to Russian narratives, Ukraine has attempted to refute Russian messages even before they are delivered (prebunking).
 Second, Ukraine has gone to great lengths to highlight the heroism of its soldiers and people.
-It has mythologized Ukranian martyrs, portrayed Vlodomor Zelensky as a "man of the people," amplified civilian harm, magnified civilian resistance, and humanized the Ukranian story.
+It has mythologized Ukrainian martyrs, portrayed Vlodomor Zelensky as a "man of the people," amplified civilian harm, magnified civilian resistance, and humanized the Ukrainian story.

-In some instances, Ukraine's has been able to push its own narratives more quickly or effectively than Russian has been able to promote its own narratives.
+In some instances, Ukraine has been able to push its narratives more quickly or effectively than Russia has been able to promote its narratives.
 Indeed, Ukraine frequently offers rapid responses to Russian narratives.
-As a result, one commentator claimed that: "Ukraine isn't just winning the battle for hearts and minds online, it has already won."
+As a result, one commentator believes that: "Ukraine isn't just winning the battle for hearts and minds online, it has already won."

 In some cases, Russian narratives have been challenged with scientific data.
 For example, after Russia purportedly fired shells at a maternity hospital in Mariupol, killing and injuring people, Russia contended that the hospital had previously been converted into a military base, indicating that it was a legitimate target.
 Some commentators alleged that Russia aggressively supported this narrative through information disseminated by "Kremlin-controlled troll factories" as well as by Russian embassies.
 However, the narrative was purportedly undercut when a photograph posted by Russian embassies was geolocated as being ten kilometers from the maternity hospital.
-"RT, the Kremlin-controlled television channel, disputed the geolocation data.
+RT, the Kremlin-controlled television channel, disputed the geolocation data.